staking-foundation/docs/docs/02-participants.md

 Instead, 2/3rds of Operators need to come to consensus on what to sign in order to approve any action affecting a Diva validator.

 This is done by giving each signer one key-share out of many, making the system more reliable and safe.
-This uses Diva's unique DVT, which creates validators through Distributed Key Generation (DKG) to sign duties using BLS threshold signatures.
+This uses Diva's unique DVT, which creates validators through Distributed Key Generation (DKG) to sign duties using “Boneh–Lynn–Shacham” BLS threshold signatures.

 Operators can only be assigned to operate validators if they are providing sufficient ETH as a bond.
 This bond serves as a guarantee to align incentives with Stakers.
 Should an Operator miss any validation duties, this bond can be transferred to Stakers as compensation for any potential losses.